 Charge.
 Adjusts how strongly the nodes push away from one another.

 3D.
-Compresses nodes on the Z axis to approach a flat 2D distribution.
+Compresses nodes on the Z axis to become a flat 2D layout useful for reports.

 Click Restore Default Settings to restore the sliders to their default positions and re-render the default force layout for the entire graph.